Frequently Asked Questions

 Moreover, our tours present a variety of historical landmarks beyond tanks, guns and battlefields.
 Visiting five European countries one after the other on our Beyond Band of Brothers Tour, for example, allows you to compare the characteristics of how they are similar as members of the European Union, but still different.
 On our other tours you get to visit places such as Pompeii and the Colosseum in Rome, the Dole Pineapple Fields in Hawaii, or Big Ben and the Palace of Westminster in London, to name just a few.

 Our Beyond Band of Brothers R &R tour is specially built to suit both World War II history buffs and non-history buffs alike.
-This tour visits such sites as the Normandy Beaches, Bastogne War Museum and the Eagle’s Nest; while also visiting Mont Saint-Michel, Vianden Castle and taking a Sound of Music Tour.
-This is the perfect tour for the blended history and cultural enthusiast groups.
+It combines the major military-related sites of our flagship Beyond Band of Brothers Tour with the most popular tourist attractions in the region.
+These sights were among the favorite destinations of soldiers who were on their Rest & Recuperation leave while serving in Europe during WWII.
+With a busy schedule, this tour visits such sites as the Normandy Beaches, Bastogne War Museum and the Eagle’s Nest; while also visiting Mont Saint-Michel and taking a Sound of Music Tour.
+This is the perfect tour for the blended history and cultural enthusiast groups and offers a compromise for couples and families that are looking for an active, balanced European holiday.

 - What age are your passengers?